batect/batect.dev/src/pages/privacy.md

 Basic diagnostic information such as IP addresses may be collected in the API's logs.
 This information is used solely to administer, maintain and monitor the updates API, and is not combined with telemetry information or any other information source.

+Statistical information (date, time, user agent and performance data) is collected and used to monitor the security, stability, performance and availability of the service and help understand usage patterns.

 The API requires encrypted HTTPS connections.

 ### How to opt-out